AidPuska/vaktija-interactive-map/README.md

 Create a pull request detailing your changes.

 # Credits
-This project is developed and maintained by [Your Name].
+This project is developed and maintained by Aid Puska.
 The project is inspired by the need to provide an easy-to-use tool for Muslims to access accurate prayer times.

 # License